ThomasByr/discord-compiler-bot/.github/CONTRIBUTING.md

 ```
 src/                        #  Our source folder
+├── build.rs                #  Build script to embed git hash for ;botinfo commmand
+|
 ├── main.rs                 #  Code entry point, command registration, and client spawning
 │
 ├── cache.rs                #  Sets up the cache to be used for the bot's resources
 │
 ├── events.rs               #  All discord event handlers excluding command callbacks
 │
-├── apis/                   #  The home of any involved API integration
-│   └── dbl.rs              ## Discord bot's list webhook logic
-│
-├── commands/               #  Module containing all of our command logic
+├── commands/               #  Module containing all of our command's logic
 │   └── ...
 │
-├── stats/                  #  Module containing all statistics tracking logic
+├── managers/               #  Module containing all statistics tracking logic
-│   ├── stats.rs            ## StatsManager abstraction for common code paths
+│   ├── compilation.rs      ## StatsManager abstraction for common code paths
+│   └── stats.rs            ## Manager used to handle all interactons with stats/tracking
+│
+├── stats/                  #  Module containing all statistics tracking structures
 │   └── structures.rs       ## Stats request models & request dispatch
 │
+├── apis/                   #  The home of any involved API integration
+│   └──dbl.rs               ## top.gg's webhook logic
+│
+├── boilerplate/            #  Module containing some boilerplate code geneeration
+│   └──...
+│
 └── utls/                   # Module with random utilities to be used throughout the project
+    ├── discordhelpers/     # Module with some discord shortcuts to help keep the project clean
+    │   ├── mod.rs          ## Menu handlers & other commonly used functions
+    │   └── embeds.rs       ## Tools that builds our outputs & prepares them for display
+    ├── blocklist.rs        ## Our blocklisting strategy to preven abuse
     ├── constants.rs        ## Constants
-    ├── discordhelpers.rs   ## Embed builders, menu builders, general tools to be used
     └── parser.rs           ## Compile/Asm command parsing logic
 ```